 Carmelite market: bread roll with slice of “meat loaf” (horse & pork).

 I got interested with Gumprecht after watching a short video by Vienna Tourism about “weird food”.
 With several brick and mortar locations throughout the city, the Gumprecht specialty is horsemeat, and I want to try their version of “Leberkäse” (a kind of sausage meat loaf).
 I’ve made my way to the Karmelitermarkt at the closing stages of the market day, and at the Gumprecht shop, I mention how I’m here to try something new.
 By comparison to other beefy-porky Leberkäse, the Pferdeleberkäse has a similar texture, consistency, and fattiness; but I also think the Gumprecht version has a richer and more fuller flavour.

 In the Währing district, the Kutschker market which began in 1885 is one of two remaining “original street markets” in Vienna; the other is the Brunnenmarkt.

 My eyes get grabbed by the pretty reds.
-I get some Cherrytomaten (cherry tomatoes) from Croatia: with just the right snap, they’re juicy and sweet like honey, as promised by the vendor.
+I get some cherry tomatoes, shipped straight from Croatia; with just the right textural snap, they’re juicy and sweet like honey, as promised by the vendor.
 I then get a single order of Erdbeerfleck (strawberry cake): lots of fresh Austrian strawberries on top of sponge cake soaking up all the very berry goodness.